N0CTRON/N0CTRON/README.md

 - 👋 Hi, We're @N0CTRON[XeTute, unable to change @ on git:(].
 - 👀 We're interested in C/C++ & ASM dev.
 (DNN, CNN, RNN, UI / UX, Networking, all of it.)
+- We're working on a closed-source framework, which uses only our "header-only" libs, in C++, to make inferencing faster on our website - and on Android phones.

 # Already released:
 - AOS / Array On Steriods: